No Ceremony, No Problem: Leadership and Listening Rules for New Commander

 |0

-This work, No Ceremony, No Problem: Leadership and Listening Rules for New Commander, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, No Ceremony, No Problem: Leadership and Listening Rules for New Commander, by SFC Emily Anderson, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT